jamesjcai/scGEAToolbox/docs/index.rst

 ====================

 * `Fabric #419 <https://github.com/fabric/fabric/issues/419>`_ contains a lot of
-  general exposition & thoughts as I developed Alabaster, specifically with a mind towards using it on two nearly identical 'sister' sites (single-version www 'info' site & versioned API docs site).
+  general exposition & thoughts as I developed scGEAToolbox, specifically with a mind towards using it on two nearly identical 'sister' sites (single-version www 'info' site & versioned API docs site).
-* Alabaster includes/requires a tiny Sphinx extension on top of the theme itself; this is just so we can inject dynamic metadata (like Alabaster's own version number) into template contexts.
+* scGEAToolbox includes/requires a tiny Sphinx extension on top of the theme itself; this is just so we can inject dynamic metadata (like scGEAToolbox's own version number) into template contexts.
 It doesn't add any additional directives or the like, at least not yet.